formsandflows/PACo/Canvas components/PACo_Visualization_A.md

 Not all PACo canvas components have a visualization option.

-When a PACo canvas component has a custom property called "cmp_Visualization", it also has a custom property called "cmp_VisualizationColor".
+When a PACo canvas component has a visualization option, it also has a custom property called "cmp_VisualizationColor".
 This allows a maker to set a custom border color.
 The default color is the color defined in the pallette slot "themePrimary".